danielgudino/laravel-mysql/README.md

 In this repository you can find a base laravel framework with passport user authentication and a CRUD example model, as well as a self-generated documentation with swagger.

+## Installation / Configuration 🔧

+to install and configure this repository with docker perform the following steps: [danielgudino/laravel-mysql-config](https://github.com/danielgudino/laravel-mysql-config)

 ## Authors ✒️

 -   **Daniel Gudiño** - _initial work_ - [danielgudino](https://github.com/danielgudino)